Frequently asked questions.

 -

-We understand this concern completely, and our entire approach is designed to be empowering and non-stigmatizing.
+We understand this concern, and our entire approach is designed to be empowering.
 We operate from a strengths-based perspective, emphasizing that every brain works differently.
-Our goal is to help your child understand their unique profile of strengths and challenges, framing these differences as the first step toward leveraging their capabilities for success.
+Our goal is to help your child understand their unique profile of strengths and challenges.

 -